Cerebral air embolism complicating transbronchial lung biopsy: A case report. | Canada Hyperbarics Skip to main content

 What They Found

-They found that a patient developed cerebral air embolism immediately after the third transbronchial lung biopsy sample, leading to cerebral ischemia of the right hemisphere and severe left-sided hemiplegia.
+They found that a patient developed cerebral air embolism immediately after the third transbronchial lung biopsy sample, leading to cerebral ischaemia of the right hemisphere and severe left-sided hemiplegia.
 Despite timely hyperbaric oxygen therapy, the patient's hemiplegia did not resolve, and they died several weeks later.

 Canadian Relevance